ROCm/HIP/docs/markdown/hip_faq.md

 HIP APIs and features do not map to a specific CUDA version.
 HIP provides a strong subset of functionality provided in CUDA, and the hipify tools can scan code to identify any unsupported CUDA functions - this is useful for identifying the specific features required by a given application.

-However, we can provide a rough summary of the features included in each CUDA SDK and the support level in HIP:
+However, we can provide a rough summary of the features included in each CUDA SDK and the support level in HIP.
+Each bullet below lists the major new language features in each CUDA release and then indicate which are supported/not supported in HIP:

 - CUDA 4.0 and earlier :
     - HIP supports CUDA 4.0 except for the limitations described above.